jylisadoney/intro-excel-2/3-generate.md

 After inserting a blank PivotTable, we can now build a PivotTable based on the data.

-Our columns and the data within them are represented as `fields` that we can add to the PivotTable (or report).
+Our columns and the data within them are represented as `fields` that we can add to the PivotTable.

 In PivotTables, we can place our `fields` in four different `areas`:
 * Filters